Memorial Ceremonies

 Two brothers were remembered next—sons of Kentucky who marched into a war that expanded the nation’s borders:

-Newton Davis Newton Davis monument
+Newton Davis Lt Newton Davis Marker monument

 Lieutenant Thomas Jessie Davis LT Jessie Davis monument